clium/ckv/README.md

 ```

 - In the above snippet, `nest` is an attribute which as a value `val`.
 The syntax is `attr = "val"`.
-- The shortcoming of this syntax is that the value of such an attribute cannot be an attribute.
+- The shortcoming of this syntax is that the value of such an attribute cannot contain more nested attributes.
 - The value is enclosed in double quotes (`" "`).
 Any string is allowed inside the quotes.
 - To use `"` character inside double quotes, they need to be backslashed.
 - The string is initially parsed to remove remove special meaning of a character following backslash.
 In this case, if you need you string to contain `"` or `\`, they need to be backslashed.